CodeStix/alt-hotkey/README.md

 # alt-hotkey
 A collection of useful shortcuts that I use.
 These are optimized for QWERTY.

+To use these you need to have [AutoHotKey](https://www.autohotkey.com/) installed on your computer (no linux/macOS support 😒).
+When installed, download the .ahk file and open it.

 ### Navigation & Selection
 *All of these can be used with <kbd>Shirt</kbd> and <kbd>Ctrl</kbd> to select and jump words.*